Brian Leonard: Tampa Bay Buccaneers

 On April 1, 2013, the Tampa Bay Buccaneers signed Leonard, reuniting him with his former head coach at Rutgers, Greg Schiano.

 New Orleans Saints

 Leonard was brought in by multiple teams during training camp in 2014, but failed to secure a roster spot.
 Eventually, he signed with the New Orleans Saints on November 12, 2014, but was released one week later.

-Personal
+Personal life

 Leonard has been active in the community, especially doing considerable work with children.
 In 2006, Peter King wrote an article in Sports Illustrated selecting Leonard as his personal candidate for Sportsman of the Year, due to Leonard's on- and off-field accomplishments.
 Leonard currently resides in Morristown, New Jersey.

-Brian Leonard Football Camp

 Since its inception in 2009, the Brian Leonard Football Camp has brought young football players together with skilled coaches and NFL pros to provide a learning experience to improve participant play and provide recruitment opportunities.
 The annual camp is held at Sandstoner Park, in Potsdam, New York, which is close to Brian's hometown of Gouverneur.